 That approach has never sat easily with me.
 For a start, I suspect the reality is not that it would cost all that money to replace that unpaid care, but that if it wasn't provided most people would simply be without that support.
 If you could buy it, maybe you would - if it exists, that is.
 And the state (even in the days of a more generous welfare settlement than now) has never provided all needs for everyone.
 Don't get me wrong: I'm quite sure carers make an impact in some fiscal terms, not least how much paid staff reply on us to support them in their work.

 But even she had her bleaker moments.
-There was one occasion, one afternoon, when she was really down.
+One afternoon, she was really down (which for my mum meant being very quiet).
 I went into the kitchen to make us both a cup of coffee, and when I came out I said: 'I've just invented a new dance - would you like to see it?'
 'Yes please', she said, so I did it for her.
-'It's called the Scottish can-can,' I told her; and whether it was the fact that my impression of bagpipes playing that tune, or my high kicking, or the simple truth that I was wearing a very badly fitting bra that day, made it incredibly funny - but whatever it was she laughed and so did I, and the bleak moment passed.
+'It's called the Scottish can-can,' I explained, and whether it was my impression of bagpipes playing that tune, or my high kicking, or the simple truth that I was wearing a very badly fitting bra that day, that made it so incredibly funny I'm not sure - but whatever it was we both giggled uncontrollably, and the bleak moment passed.

 It makes me think of the times I've talked, in my work, with older people in care and nursing homes, and the question of how it came to be that they live there has come up.
 What's struck me, and stays with me, is the exchange that's gone on prior to that move, with family carers.
-Or, rather, prior to that decision - that there are older parents, in care homes, who in the end decide (or agree) to move in because they see it as part of their role as a parent.
-They want their adult children (sometimes themselves already pensioners) and grandchildren not to worry about them.
+Or, rather, prior to that decision.
+There are some - possible many - older parents living in care homes who in the end decide (or agree) to move in because they see it as part of their role as a parent.
+They want their adult children ('children' who are often also pensioners) and grandchildren not to worry about them.
 They want their family to have fun, and to make the most of their time.
 For some, moving into a home is simply an act of parenting - perhaps one of the last major acts they believe they will perform.
-They are looking out for you.
+They are looking out for you because they are your parent.
 That's not going to be true for everyone - because nothing ever is - but it is worth bearing in mind.

 Being a carer isn't a one-way street.
 We can - and many do - get a great deal from the cared-for person.
 Sure, it can leave you exhausted, and distressed, and without money.
-Absolutely it does.
-That's not to diminish those facts.
-But not to explore some of these other sides of caring is to diminish why people care in the first place: is to perhaps turn it into knowing the price of everything, and the value of nothing.
+Absolutely.
+That's not to ignore those facts.
+But not to explore some of these other sides of caring is to diminish why people care in the first place: is to perhaps turn it into an act of knowing the price of everything and the value of nothing.

 And the exchange with my mum?
-However ill she became - and she did - she was still my mum.
+However ill she became - and she did, tremendously ill - she was still my mum.
 She was still looking out for me, wanting me to be okay.
-Even in the last few days, when she couldn't speak much, still telling me what she'd like me to do next because she knew what would make me happy ('finish writing your novel'); telling me how to handle her things because she didn't want me to fret over it ('don't worry about the piano').
-Over the course of the time I spent caring for her, she bought me a shirt (£16.99), and some shoes (£65.00) - and she was pleased to do so, to give me something in return because she wanted there to be an exchange between us.
+Even in the last few days, when she couldn't speak much, still telling me what she'd like me to do next because she knew what would make me happy ('finish writing your novel'); telling me how to handle things because she didn't want me fretting or hanging on to things unnecessarily ('don't worry about the piano').
+Over the course of the time I spent caring for her, she bought me a shirt (£16.99), and some shoes (£65.00) and she was pleased to do so, to give me something in return because she wanted there to be an exchange between us.
 She didn't want it all to be one-way.
 And she showed me, without saying a word, that I wasn't to be afraid of dying: and that what mattered - not just in the end but in all the years preceeding that end - was fun, and being interested in the world, and love, and company.
 And that's probably the most profoundly important exchange of all.